 An ideal introduction to tropical birding features a stay at the famed Asa Wright Nature Centre; easy birding amid an array of tropical habitats; and a rainbow of hummingbirds, trogons, tanagers, Scarlet Ibis and more.

 Trinidad is a popular birding destination thanks to the Asa Wright Nature Centre, world-famous for the stunning variety of birds that can be seen from the veranda and on the grounds, including one of the world’s most accessible colonies of Oilbirds.
 Some mornings we’ll bird early from the famed veranda, where nectar feeders and fruit trays are alive with scintillating honeycreepers and tanagers.
-Hummingbirds swarm the feeders: flashy White-necked Jacobins, miniature Tufted Coquettes, glittering Blue-chinned Sapphires, gorgeous Black-throated Mangoes, and others.
+Hummingbirds swarm the feeders: flashy White-necked Jacobins, miniature Tufted Coquettes, glittering Blue-chinned Sapphires, gorgeous Black-throated Mangoes, and others (up to 12 species are possible).
 In the afternoons we’ll explore the surrounding gardens and rainforest, home to a number of species not found immediately around the lodge.
 Bearded Bellbirds calling overhead and displaying manakins top the list of our targets.

 Each day on Trinidad opens new birding vistas, and Asa Wright is an ideal base from which to explore nearby habitats including freshwater and saltwater marshes, swamps, savanna, and mountain forest.
 We’ll see thousands of richly-hued Scarlet Ibis flying at sunset, one of the most memorable visions of any birding tour.
-Other spectacular tropical birds possible on this tour include White Hawk; Ornate Hawk-Eagle; Red-bellied Macaw; Epaulet (Moriche) Oriole; Tufted Coquette and Ruby-topaz Hummingbird (among a dozen hummingbirds); Trinidad (endemic) Motmot; Rufous-tailed Jacamar; Collared, Guianan, and Green-backed trogons; Channel-billed Toucan; Bearded Bellbird; Golden-headed and White-bearded manakins; Purple Honeycreepers; and Turquoise and Speckled tanagers.
+Other spectacular tropical birds possible on this tour include White Hawk; Ornate Hawk-Eagle; Red-bellied Macaw; Epaulet (Moriche) Oriole; Tufted Coquette and Ruby-topaz Hummingbird (among a dozen hummingbirds); Trinidad (endemic) Motmot; Rufous-tailed Jacamar; Collared, Guianan, and Green-backed trogons; Channel-billed Toucan; Bearded Bellbird; Black-crested Antshrike; Golden-headed and White-bearded manakins; Purple Honeycreepers; Trinidad and Violaceous euphonias; and Turquoise, Bay-headed, and Speckled tanagers.